Drunk Driving Disasters: The Impact of Fatal DUI Crashes in Georgia

-Centers for Disease Control and Prevention (CDC) data reveals that approximately one in three traffic deaths in the U.S. involves a drunk driver.
+Centers for Disease Control and Prevention (CDC) data reveals that approximately one in three traffic deaths in the U.S. involve a drunk driver.

 The NHTSA states that about 30% of all traffic accident fatalities in the United States involve drunk driving.
-In fact, from 2011-2020, about 10,500 people died every year in drunk-driving crashes across the U.S.
+In fact, from 2011-2020, about 10,500 people died yearly in drunk-driving crashes across the U.S.

-More than 3,500 people were killed from 2003 to 2012 in vehicle crashes involving a drunk driver in Georgia.
+More than 3,500 people were killed from 2003 to 2012 in vehicle crashes involving drunk drivers in Georgia.